jschicht/MftCarver/readme.txt

 The test of the record structure is rather comprehensive, and the output quality is excellently divided in 3.

 Changelog:
-v1.0.0.11: Appended .MFT on the false positive output. v1.0.0.10: Added limit on loop when evaluating record structure, due to possible infinite loops with damaged record structure. v1.0.0.9: Added functionality for dumping flagged false positives into a separate file.
+v1.0.0.12: Added OutputPath as parameter.
+Commandline syntax changes.
+Changed the output file names to be prefixed with Carver_MFT_ v1.0.0.11: Appended .MFT on the false positive output. v1.0.0.10: Added limit on loop when evaluating record structure, due to possible infinite loops with damaged record structure. v1.0.0.9: Added functionality for dumping flagged false positives into a separate file.